COVILHÃ

 Transport

-Covilhã is located, less than 300 km from Lisbon and Porto, the two biggest cities in Portugal and just 400 km from the Spanish capital, Madrid.
+Covilhã is located less than 300 km from Lisbon and Porto, the two biggest cities in Portugal, and just 400 km from the Spanish capital, Madrid.
 Several national and international bus routes pass Covilhã, so it is easy and practical to reach almost all destinations.
-To reach Lisbon takes 3.5-4h by bus or by train.
-The bus station is situated in the lower part of the city; and the railway station is near, no more than 10 minutes walking.
+To reach Lisbon takes 3.5-4 hours by bus or by train.
+The bus station is situated in the lower part of the city; and the railway station is nearby, no more than 10 minute's walk.
 The railway company, CP (Caminhos de Ferro Portugueses), offers various types of services.
 An InterCity (Intercidades) train is recommended to reach Covilhã.
 There are also car rental companies in the city.

 SERRA DA ESTRELA